 ANBI 411: Behaviour of Domestic Animals

-Understand the principles of animal behaviour and how these relate to management of domestic species.
-This class emphasizes the social behaviour of animals and introduces the relationship between animal behaviour and animal welfare.
+Provides students with an understanding of the principles of animal behaviour, and how these relate to management of domestic species.
+Emphasizes the social behaviour of animals and introduces the relationship between animal behaviour and animal welfare.

 ANBI 492: Literature Thesis in Animal Bioscience

-You develop a question to be explored in depth in an area relevant to animal bioscience.
-Working with a faculty supervisor, you will prepare a thesis on the topic.
+The student develops a question to be explored in depth in an area relevant to animal bioscience.
+Working with a faculty supervisor the student prepares a thesis on the topic.
 Most often the thesis relies on current scientific literature but occasionally additional new data are analyzed.
 Presentation of the thesis in a conference setting is required.

 Small class sizes